royjorub/Virtual-Mall/README.md

 ## A virtual mall social e-commerce platform, made during coding bootcamp - in Python stack

 As part of the requirements to graduate [Coding Dojo](http://codingdojo.com) coding bootcamp, we had to pass a final exam for each stack taught, as well as do a project finale.
-This one, Virtual Mall, was made during Python stack month, and used Django framework.
+This one, Virtual Mall, was made during Python stack month, using Django framework.
 This group consisted of Ryan Marean, classmate and friend, and myself.
-We had 4 days to think up a project idea, design it's front-end deisgn, interactibility, back-end logic and database models structure.
+We had 4 days to think up a project idea, design its front-end deisgn, interactibility, back-end logic and database models structure.

 *I present to you,*
 ***Virtual Mall Lane*** :sunglasses: